psi-teja/taggo/README.md

 For detailed documentation, refer to the [README.md](extractor/README.md) file in the `extractor` folder.

 ### 3. frontend
-The frontend is built with Next.js and provides a user interface for interacting with the invoice parsing system.
+The frontend is built with Next.js and provides a user interface for interacting with the Invoice Annotation system.

 #### Setup:
 1. Navigate to the `frontend` folder: